There are two main branches of planning in which the community can get involved in Bristol and through the NPN:-

 Development is ‘managed’ through the Planning Application process using the policies drawn up through the strategic planning process.

-A developer applies for permission to build on a site; the case officer assembles the evidence from the local plan and policies and from other departments in the council, such as Highways, Waste Collection etc to assess whether the proposed development is acceptable.
+A developer applies for permission to build on a site; the case officer assembles the evidence from the local plan and policies and from other departments in the council, such as Highways, Waste Collection etc and from neighbours and local communities to assess whether the proposed development is acceptable.

 read more about the Planning Application process